masterfully/masterfully/README.md

 **Highlights:**
 - **Full-stack development:** Built user-management features on both front-end and back-end.
 - **API design & testing:** Designed RESTful APIs and validated endpoints using Postman to ensure secure and efficient data flow.
-- **SSR & Routing:** Implemented server-side rendering and dynamic routing with Next.js to improve performance and SEO.
+- **SSR & Routing:** Implemented server-side rendering and dynamic routing with Next.js to improve performance.
 - **Agile collaboration:** Participated in sprint planning, daily stand-ups, and code reviews, gaining experience with professional workflows.

 ---